melbo911/missions/README.md

 Put the dfs.txt together with the messages.txt into a separate folder.

-Run the program and give the created folder names as arguments, while redirecting the output to a file:
+Run the program and give the created folder names as arguments.

-	mk_mission newfolder > scenery_3.xml
+	mk_mission newfolder_1 newfolder_2 newfolder_n

+The program will create a new file named "new-scenery.xml".

 Put the created XML file to the HRM plugin folder.
 In addition to "Civilian" and "Military" you will now see a "Custom" mission set in the pulldown list.
 The title "Custom" can easily be changed inside the XML file using a text editor.